Asynchronously match files following a glob pattern.

 });

 Converts a path to a pattern depending on the platform.
-Identical to escapePath
+Identical to escapePath on POSIX systems.

 Usage:import { convertPathToPattern } from 'tinyglobby';

-convertPathToPattern("[413] home stuck funny moments*.mp4");
+convertPathToPattern('[413] home stuck funny moments*.mp4');

 // Returns "\[413\] home stuck funny moments\*.mp4"